Dynamic Assets Selection

 # weights = weights * qnfilter.filter_sharpe_ratio(data, weights, 150) # this can be done in one line

-This method allows filtering stocks based on volatility calculated over a specified time window:
+This method filters stocks by volatility calculated over a specified time window:

 import qnt.stats as qnstats